SpencerDuncan8/Crossfit_Workout_App/README.md

   - **Live Feedback:** Round times for RFTs and the final recorded time for Chippers are displayed in real-time directly within the relevant workout block.

 ### 4. Full-Featured Calendar & Logbook
+- **Multi-Workout Scheduling:** Plan your day down to the last detail.
+Add multiple workouts to a single day (e.g., morning cardio and evening strength training) and track each one's completion status individually.
-- **Visual Workout Planner:** Click on any future date to open a modal and assign a workout from any program in your library.
-An indicator shows which workout is currently assigned.
+- **Visual Workout Planner:** Click on any date to open a modal and assign a workout from any program in your library.
+Dots indicate how many workouts are planned for that day.
-- **Interactive Day Modal:** Click a scheduled day to either start the workout or change it.
+- **Interactive Day Modal:** Click a scheduled day to view all workouts, start a new one, add another, or review completed sessions.
-- **Detailed Logbook:** After completing a workout, the calendar entry is marked as complete.
-Clicking it opens a review modal showing a summary of your performance, including total sets, reps, volume, and a detailed breakdown of any logged round times or final block scores.
+- **Detailed Logbook:** After completing a workout, its entry is marked as complete on the calendar.
+Clicking the day shows all workouts, with completed ones offering a review modal with a full performance summary (total sets, reps, volume, and detailed logged times).
-- **Direct Navigation:** Easily jump between your scheduled workouts directly from the main Workout View using previous/next day buttons.
+- **Direct Navigation:** Seamlessly navigate between all your scheduled workouts—upcoming or completed—directly from the main Workout View using the previous/next day buttons.

 ### 5. Advanced Progress Tracking
 - **At-a-Glance Dashboard:** The dashboard displays key metrics: total workouts completed, lifetime lbs lifted, total reps, current weight, and weight lost.